ozqf/exercise90/README.md

     * Done 2018/3/30 *Binary AABB vs AABB collision detection*

 ### Physics Wrapper
-* **Convert Physics inputs to command buffer** - Buffer actions in the physics engine to be processed before stepping.
+* Done **Convert Physics inputs to command buffer** - Buffer actions in the physics engine to be processed before stepping.
-    * **Use command events to store factory settings** -
+    * Done **Use command events to store factory settings** -
 * **Querying (Rays and spheres/cube volumes)** - for object searchs, explosions and projectiles
 * **Overlap detection (Rigidbodies, static and triggers)** - Kinda need this to make a game out of
     * Done 2018/5/5 *Basic detection of overlap pairs* - Inefficient and messy
+		* Improved 2018/9
     * **Overlap detection (triggers)**
 * **Teleportation** - directly setting object positions
 * **One way collisions** - Creating planes/very thin boxes that can only be moved through in one direction (forcefields)